azsk/DevOpsKit/Contribute To Code.md

    "Recommendation":"<Recommendation To Fix Control>", }
 ```
+>  **DONT'S:**
+> * Do not change values for fixed variables e.g..
+FeatureName, ControlID, Id  and MethodaName.
+These values are referenced at different places in framework.
+> * Control Policy is strongly typed schema, new property or renaming of the property is not allowed
+> * ControlId, Id should not be repeated/duplicated

 ###### Add Automated Control
 If you have analyzed that control can be automated using PowerShell with help of Azure cmdlet or API, you can follow steps defined below to add automated control.
 Before automating control make sure you have below data available
 1. Permissions(Reader/Contributor/Owner/Graph API access etc.) required to validate the control